NCAAB Pittsburgh Panthers

 That squad lost to eventual champ N.C.
 State in the Elite Eight, Knight moved on to the ABA and NBA, and the Panthers didn’t sniff the NCAA Tournament again until 1981.

-In 1982, Pitt became the ninth member of the Big East, and it didn’t take long to become one of the league’s elites.
+In 1982, Pitt became the ninth member of the Big East and it didn’t take long to become one of the league’s elites.
 Paul Evans took over as head coach in 1986-87 and led the team to 25 wins, tying the program record at the time.
-Behind a star-studded front line that included Charles Smith -the program’s all-time leading scorer- and Jerome Lane -forever immortalized for the time he shattered the backboard on a fast-break dunk- the Panthers were second in the Big East that season and won it in 1987-88.
+Behind a star-studded front line that included Charles Smith, the program’s all-time leading scorer, and Jerome Lane, forever immortalized for the time he shattered the backboard on a fast-break dunk, the Panthers were second in the Big East that season and won it in 1987-88.

 There would be just two NCAA Tournament appearances between 1989 and 2001, however, as the team struggled to stay relevant.
 All-American guard Brandin Knight helped change that, leading the 2002 and 2003 teams to the Big Dance.
-Those teams won the Big East regular season twice and the conference title once, but they saw both seasons end in the Sweet 16.
+Those teams won the Big East regular season twice and the conference title once but saw both seasons end in the Sweet 16.

 Head coach Ben Howland left for UCLA before the 2003-04 season.
 His replacement, Jamie Dixon, didn’t miss a beat and ushered in the most sustained level of success the program has ever enjoyed.
 Dixon’s first team won 31 games, again claimed the Big East regular season title and again reached the Sweet 16.
 NCAAB odds for Pitt would dramatically improve over the next decade or so.